-Services that will assist an individual eligible under the State Plan in gaining access to needed medical, social, educational and other services to include a systematic referral process to the service with documented follow-up.
+Services that assist an individual Eligible under the State Plan in gaining access to needed medical, social, educational, and other services to include a systematic referral process to the service with documented follow-up.

-TCM services are available to alcohol and substance abuse individuals, children in foster care, chronically mentally ill adults, emotionally disturbed children, children in the juvenile justice system, sensory impaired individuals, individuals with mental retardation or a related disability, individuals with head or spinal cord injury or a related disability, children and adults with sickle cell disease and adults in need of protective services.
-Patients who are dually diagnosed with complex social and medical problems may require TCM services from more than one case management provider.
+TCM services are available to alcohol and substance abuse individuals, children in foster care, chronically mentally ill adults, emotionally disturbed children, children in the juvenile justice system, sensory impaired individuals, individuals with intellectual disabilities or a related disability, individuals with head or spinal cord injury or a related disability, children and adults with sickle cell disease and adults in need of protective services.
+Patients who are dually diagnosed with complex social and medical problems may require TCM services from more than one Case Management Provider.
 The Department is financially responsible for TCM programs.

-4.2.28.1.
+4.2.26.1.
 Be responsible for developing a system for coordinating health care for Medicaid Managed Care Members that require TCM services that avoids duplication and ensures that the Medicaid Managed Care Member's needs are adequately met.
-This requires that the CONTRACTOR and the case management agency develop a system for exchanging information-that is, a systematic referral process to providers for medical education, legal and rehabilitation services with documented follow up to ensure that the necessary services are available and accessible for each eligible Medicaid Managed Care Member is required.
+This requires that the CONTRACTOR and the targeted Case Management agency develop a system for exchanging information-that is, a systematic referral process to Providers for medical education, legal and rehabilitation services with documented follow up to ensure that the necessary services are available and accessible for each Eligible Medicaid Managed Care Member.